You are currently offline, serving cached version

 Cat’s name: Minie

-You can also have "else" blocks with Inverted Sections
+You can also create "else" blocks with Inverted Sections

 Loops